- Accommodation on double occupancy basis.

-Your passport’s remaining validity must be minimum 6 months after your return date.
+Your passport’s remaining validity must be a minimum of 6 months after your return date.
 Make sure you have two blank visa pages for each country you travel on this trip.

-You need to obtain Chinese visa on your own.
-We will help you with necessary documents required to submit with visa application.
-Tibet entry permit is obtained by our local Lhasa office and shipped to the hotel in Chengdu that you will pick up when you check in.
+You need to obtain a Chinese visa on your own.
+We will help you with the necessary documents required to submit with a visa application.
+Our local Lhasa office will obtain Tibet entry permit and ship to the hotel in Chengdu that you will pick up when you check-in.

 Please bring one passport picture with you for Nepal visa application.

-Our preferred hotels are three and four star properties by local standard.
-You will have private en suite bathroom with running hot and cold water and ensure adequate comfort.
+Our preferred hotels are three and four-star properties by local standard.
+You will have a private en suite bathroom with running hot and cold water and ensure adequate comfort.

 The trip includes daily breakfast at your hotel.
 While in Chitwan National Park, you will have three meals a day included in the hotel meal plan.
 In Kathmandu, you will have one Nepali welcome dinner.
-Most hotels do have onsite restaurants and they cater Chinese, Tibetan, Indian, Nepali and western style dishes.
+Most hotels do have onsite restaurants, and they offer Chinese, Tibetan, Indian, Nepali, and western-style dishes.

 Lunch and dinner, except in Chitwan National Park, are not included.
 You can expect to spend US$ 10-15 for a decent 3-course meal in tourist class restaurants.

-The main health consideration in Tibet is altitude sickness, also called Acute Mountain Sickness (AMS).
-When you first arrive in Lhasa (Altitude 11, 995 ft.), you may experience some mild symptoms initially, such as headache, lethargy, nausea and sleeplessness etc. and normally these symptoms should go away in a day or two but these should lessen within a few days.
-The trip has you spend first three days in Lhasa and you should be well-acclimated and be ready to travel to higher altitude.
-The highest altitude in this trip is at Karo La pass which is at 16, 432 ft. but the towns you spend night in are in lower altitude (Gyantse 13, 210 ft. and Shigatse 12, 467 ft.).
+The primary health consideration in Tibet is altitude sickness, also called Acute Mountain Sickness (AMS).
+When you first arrive in Lhasa (Altitude 11, 995 ft.), you may experience some mild symptoms initially, such as headache, lethargy, nausea, and sleeplessness, etc. Usually, these symptoms should go away in a day or two, but these should lessen within a few days.
+The trip has you spend the first three days in Lhasa, and you should be well-acclimated and be ready to travel to a higher altitude.
+The highest elevation in this trip is at Karo La pass, which is at 16, 432 ft. but the towns you spend a night in are in lower altitude (Gyantse 13, 210 ft. and Shigatse 12, 467 ft.).
 If the symptoms persist or worsen, please see the doctor immediately.

-You should start some physical exercises like jogging, swimming, cycling, hiking and aerobics about several weeks ahead of the trip that keeps you fit and lessens the chance of getting altitude sickness.
-You should have a good sleep the night before you fly in to Lhasa and take complete rest on the first day.
+You should start some physical exercises like jogging, swimming, cycling, hiking, and aerobics about several weeks before the trip that keeps you fit and lessens the chance of getting altitude sickness.
+You should have a good sleep the night before you fly into Lhasa and take complete rest on the first day.
 It's also advisable to drink 3-4 liters of water daily and consume liquid food.

 Climate and Weather

 Nepal's weather is generally predictable and pleasant.
 There are four climatic seasons: March to May (spring), June to August (summer), September to November (autumn) and December to February (winter).
 The monsoon is approximately from the end of June to the middle of September.
-About 80 per cent of the rain falls during that period, so the remainder of the year is dry.
+About 80 percent of the rain falls during that period, so the remainder of the year is dry.
 Spring and autumn are the most pleasant seasons.
 In this trip, we travel in the central valleys and southern lowland.
-In the central valleys of Kathmandu and Pokhara, temperature remains mild throughout the year.
-In the coldest winter, temperature may fall below freezing point but days are surprisingly warm with 20 ºC /68º.
+In the central valleys of Kathmandu and Pokhara, the temperature remains mild throughout the year.
+In the coldest winter, the temperature may fall below freezing point but days are surprisingly warm with 20 ºC /68º.
 In the hottest summer, the temperature ranges 19-27ºC (67-81ºF).
-In southern lowland ( e.g. Chitwan National Park, summer is very hot with temperature exceeding 40ºC (104ºF).Undoubtedly, Tibet is one of the harshest places for human existence.
+In southern lowland ( e.g., Chitwan National Park, summer is scorching with temperature exceeding 40ºC (104ºF).Undoubtedly, Tibet is one of the harshest places for human existence.
 It is cool in summer, but excruciatingly cold in winter.

-Lightweight and tropical clothes with umbrella are advised for June to August.
-Between October and March, lightweight clothes are worn in Kathmandu and central valleys.
-If you are traveling during winter, of course you need to keep yourself warm and at the same time make sure your luggage space is not taken by the bulky jackets.
-Traveling in Tibet also needs warm clothing no matter what time of the year you are traveling.
+You should carry lightweight and tropical clothes with an umbrella for June to August.
+Between October and March, you should wear thin garments in Kathmandu and central valleys.
+If you are traveling during winter, of course, you need to keep yourself warm and at the same time make sure the bulky jackets do not take your luggage space.
+Traveling in Tibet also needs warm clothing no matter what time of the year you are going.
 We recommend layered clothing!
 For example, it is much better to wear a T-shirt, a long sleeve cotton shirt, a light sweater and on top that a windbreaker rather than to wear one bulky down jacket or parka.
 This idea also comes in handy when you are packing and trying to keep under the weight limit.
-A windbreaker plus a sweater can be just okay if you just walk around Lhasa, Gyantse and Shigatse during summer but down jacket will be necessary if you travel during late October through April.
+A windbreaker plus a sweater can be just okay if you walk around Lhasa, Gyantse, and Shigatse during summer but down jacket will be necessary if you travel during late October through April.

 Note on Itinerary